Paramvir12121/100-Days_of_Python-Beginner/day33_api/concept.md

 - You need to follow external system's rules.

+- APIs can take parameters to give more specific answer.
+Parameters can be optional or requeired.

 ## Response Code
 - 1XX : Hold On
 - 2XX : Here You GO, everything is alright